judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	- "no": predicate is generally taken to be non-factive or we have evidence that it is
 	- "yes?": evidence is shaky but the complement may be projective
 	- "no?": evidence is shaky but the complement doesn't look projective
-- Entailment column:
+- Veridicality column:
 	- "yes": complement is entailed
-	- "no": complement is clearly not entailed
+	- "no": complement is not entailed and veridicality is low
-	- "no?": complement is not entailed in the strictest sense, but may be taken to be
+	- "no?": complement is not entailed but veridicality is high [some of these are just guesses; we don't have data]

 20 predicates currently in table (from top to bottom):
 - 6 predicates that are clearly projective and veridical (yes/yes)